EighteenZi/rocksdb_wiki/PlainTable-Format.md

 where N = number_of_records-1.
 [TODO: N = number of records?]
 The offsets are in ascending order.

+The reason for only storing 31-bit offset and use 1-bit to identify whether a binary search is needed is to make the index compact.

 #### Index Look-up

 To look up a key, first calculate prefix of the key using Options.prefix_extractor, and find the bucket for the prefix.
 If the bucket has no record on it (Flag=0 and offset is the offset of data end in file), the key is not found.
 Otherwise,